How Do I Transfer Music From My Computer To Iphone

 2. Upload Your Music: Upload your music library to the chosen cloud service.
 This process may take time depending on the size of your library and your internet connection speed.

-• Ensure that your music files are in a compatible format (e.g., MP3, AAC) before uploading.
+• see to it that your music files are in a compatible format (e.g., MP3, AAC) before uploading.
 Most cloud services support these common formats.

 3. Download the App: Download the corresponding app for the cloud service on your iPhone.